Batman/Spawn: War Devil

 Batman/Spawn: War Devil is a 1994 one-shot comic book published by DC Comics and written by Doug Moench, Alan Grant, and Chuck Dixon.
 This is one of two such crossovers between the two characters published that year (the other one being Image Comics' Spawn/Batman).
-A third meeting between the two characters and a sequel to Spawn/Batman, which was going to be titled Spawn/Batman: Inner Demons and would have pitted Batman and Spawn against the Joker and Clown, was announced but never published.
 The book, along with Spawn/Batman, was reprinted as Batman/Spawn: The Classic Collection on November 15, 2022.
+In 2022, a third crossover titled simply Batman/Spawn was published.

 Plot

 The saga of Virginia Dare and the Roanoke Colony is retold.
 Matches Malone is looking for clues on a missing man named Virgil Dare.
 Batman follows Dare to Gotham Tower, a building project led by Simon Vesper, a man murdered by Spawn.
 Batman finds Dare and learns that he is working to fulfill Vesper's plans.
 Vesper reappears the day before opening ceremonies.
 Vesper attacks and kills Dare making a pentagram with his blood and spelling out "Croatoan" above it.
 Batman and Spawn briefly fight, with Batman coming out on top.
 Batman and Spawn begin working together to solve the mystery.
 Gotham Tower lights up brightly and a pentagram of burning buildings starts while the rest of Gotham goes dark.
 Gotham's dead rise.
 Batman confronts Vesper at his building's opening ceremonies.
 Vesper is actually "the demon Croatoan", working for Satan to collect souls for the devil's army.
 Spawn battles Croatoan but is overpowered.
 Batman helps Spawn just in time and Spawn defeats Croatoan.
 The dead return to their graves and the doorway to Hell is closed.
 Inspired by Batman's actions, Spawn chooses to use his powers for the greater good.